Jace Peterson Preview, Player Props: Diamondbacks vs. Orioles

 - The Orioles have a 4.04 team ERA that ranks 13th across all league pitching staffs.

-- In his most recent appearance on Saturday against the Colorado Rockies, the right-hander tossed six innings, allowing two earned runs while surrendering six hits.
+- His most recent appearance came on Sunday against the Colorado Rockies, when the righty tossed 5 2/3 innings, surrendering three earned runs while giving up seven hits.

-- The 26-year-old has an ERA of 3.03, with 8.8 strikeouts per nine innings, in 24 games this season.
-Opponents have a .226 batting average against him.
+- The 27-year-old has put up an ERA of 4.73, with 8.9 strikeouts per nine innings, in 24 games this season.
+Opponents have a .276 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.